-In this course, students are expected to develop sound ethical reasoning and judgment through the study of practical applications of ethical theories.
-Topics studied include ethics as it relates to business, health care, society, and the environment.
+In this course, students have the opportunity to develop and apply sound ethical reasoning and judgment to important issues in health care.
+Topics include access to health care, medical privacy, end-of-life care, genetic screening, and emerging genetic technologies.
 Emphasis is on practical applications of ethical principles and analytic methods.
-This course may include both classroom and online activities such as video, tests/quizzes, simulations, and discussion boards.
 This course will include out-of-class work such as reading and writing assignments, practice and practical application assignments, and projects.
-A minimum of ten hours of out-of-class work will be assigned per week.
+A minimum of six hours of out-of-class work will be assigned per week.